 So how did I escape and what advice would I tell myself a year ago?
 Over the next few posts, I will recount my experience of finding a job overseas and answer any questions that I can (so send them to firstname.lastname@example.org).

 I realize for many this no longer feels like an America Dream but a Nightmare.
-If you need a year to reset, time abroad might be your solution as America is buffering.
+If you need a year to reset, time abroad might be your solution.
 Sadly, the Internet is not entirely to blame.